MakieOrg/Makie.jl/docs/tutorials/wrap-existing-recipe.md

 \end{examplefigure}

 This almost works, but we see that the keyword arguments are not passed to the `barplot!` function.
-To handle these attributes properly, we need to override/merge the user-passed attributes with the default attributes of the underlying plot type (in this case, `BarPlot`):
+To handle these attributes properly, we need to override/merge the default attributes of the underlying plot type (in this case, `BarPlot`) with the user-passed attributes:

 \begin{examplefigure}{name = "final_result"}
 ```julia